microsoft/OfflineCrashDumpUefi/README.md

 The `OfflineDumpApp.efi` sample app will do the following:

-- Look for a GPT partition with Type = SVRawDump.
+- Look for an appropriate target for the dump, e.g. GPT partition with Type = SVRawDump.
-- If found, look for the necessary UEFI variables that control dump enablement and encryption.
+- If a target is found, look for the necessary UEFI variables that control dump enablement and encryption.
-- If found, write a "sample" dump to the partition.
+- If the variables are found, write a "sample" dump to the partition.

 ## Configuring EmulatorPkg on Windows